Toby Hendy: University

 Hendy obtained a Bachelor of Science, majoring in Physics and Mathematics, at the University of Canterbury.
-She was awarded an Aurora Astronomy Scholarship that enabled her to take an overseas trip to NASA's Jet Propulsion Laboratory, Caltech, Carnegie Observatory, UCLA, Macdonald Observatory Texas, University of British Columbia, NRC Observatory Victoria and CHFT Hawaii.
+She was awarded an Aurora Astronomy Scholarship that enabled her to take an overseas trip to NASA's Jet Propulsion Laboratory, Caltech, Carnegie Observatory, UCLA, Macdonald Observatory Texas, University of British Columbia, NRC Observatory Victoria and CFHT Hawaii.

 Hendy went on to do her Honours year at the Australian National University in Canberra.
+She received first class honours with a grade of 93/100 for her thesis entitled ‘Examining the mechanical response of Arabidopsis thaliana using nanoindentation and Finite Element Modelling’.
 In 2017, Hendy started a PhD at ANU focusing on using nanoindentation to examine the mechanical response of plant cells to applied pressure.
 She was awarded a Westpac Future Leader's Scholarship.
 During her time as a PhD student she placed runner-up in the Australian national finals of the FameLab science communication competition for her presentation 'Poking Plants'.
-Her honours thesis title was ‘Examining the mechanical response of Arabidopsis thaliana using nanoindentation and Finite Element Modelling’, where she received class honours with a grade 93/100 for her thesis.
 In 2018, Hendy discontinued her PhD studies to pursue YouTube full-time.

 Career

 Hendy has been uploading videos to YouTube since high school.
 In August 2020, Hendy announced that she was working on a mathematical stop-motion short film Finding X, supported by the Screen Australia Skip Ahead initiative.
 It was released in January 2022.

 In 2023, Hendy appeared on season 5 of the travel competition show Jet Lag: The Game, which was filmed in New Zealand.
-She returned for season 10, which was released in 2024 and filmed in Australia, and for season 15, filmed in Europe.
+She returned for season 10, which was filmed in Australia, and released in 2024, and for season 15 which was filmed in Western Europe, and released in 2025.

-In 2025 the International Astronomical Union's Minor Planet Center gave asteroid 22955 the name Tibees, Hendy's nickname, in honor of her science communication outreach.
+In 2025 the International Astronomical Union's Minor Planet Center gave asteroid 22955 the name Tibees, Hendy's nickname, in honour of her science communication outreach.

 In May 2025, Hendy announced that she had written a book, A Guide To Making Friends in the Fourth Dimension, intended for release in July 2025.
+It was published in November 2025.
+The book has won a Sloan Science prize.

+In May 2026, Hendy announced that she had written a science fiction novel, Alpha Creek, in collaboration with Len Vlahos.